2486 Pruden Blvd. Suffolk, VA 23434

 A night guard has a lifespan of five years on average.
 However, depending on your oral care and wear, it may need to be a replacement after just one year.

-Is a custom made mouthguard better than generic brands?
+Is a custom-made mouthguard better than a generic brand?

->Thermoplastic, which is much more durable than the plastic you’ll find in stores, is used to make mouthguards that are custom-fitted.
+Thermoplastic is much more durable than plastic in stores.
+Dental labs make custom-fitted mouthguards with this material.
 They are also made by a dental professional, increasing the likelihood that they will perfectly fit your teeth.

 A model of the athlete’s dental structure helps to construct the thermoplastic polymer mouthguard.
 This material is much more durable and is customizable.
-Our office takes a mold, which then creates the mouthguard, which precisely conforms to the athlete’s mouth.
+Our office takes a mold, creating the mouthguard, which precisely conforms to the athlete’s mouth.
 The benefits include comfort, fit, and ease of speaking.

 How should a custom mouthguard fit?